LinuxAtDuke/Intro-To-Linux/README.md

 9. Copy this file to a new file named bar.
 10. Move this file to a new file named baz.
 11. Modify the permissions so that only you can read foo.
-12. Modify the permissions on baz to allow anyone to edit it. (not a good idea in the real world)
+12. Modify the permissions on baz to allow anyone to edit it.
+(Not a good idea in the real world.)

 At the end you should have 3 deliverables:
  - A folder with your name, with permissions set correctly.